caslab-code/qc-hardware-cybersecurity-bibtex/README.md

 # Contact

-To have papers considered for addition to this list, please create a pull request or or e-mail the author at: <firstname>.<lastname>@northwestern.edu
+To have papers considered for addition to this list, please create a pull request or or e-mail the author at: jakub.szefer@northwestern.edu